the Carmel

 Entry into life

-During the winter, Thérèse's health deteriorates, she suffers a lot.
+During the winter, Thérèse's health deteriorated and she suffered a lot.
 Mother Agnès and Sister Geneviève begin to note the last words of their sister in April.
 THE July 8, 1897, Thérèse is installed in the infirmary of the monastery.
 On the evening of September 30, she died at the age of 24. " I don't die, I enter into life. ».

 She was buried in the square of the Carmelites in the Lisieux cemetery on October 4, 1897.